-To complement BT focus on growing smaller business representing the backbone of the Romanian economy, BT established a dedicated microfinancing subsidiary, BT Microfinantare, that targets to develop the entrepreneurial ecosystem and to support the smaller business in the market reach bankable level.
+To complement BT focus on growing smaller business representing the backbone of the Romanian economy, BT established а dedicated microfinancing subsidiary, BT Microfinantare, that targets to develop the entrepreneurial ecosystem and to support the smaller business in the market reach bankable level.
 Thus, BT Mic offers financing both for starting entrepreneurs (start-ups operating for only 3 months) and for small companies with an annual turnover of up to 1 million lei, beyond the classic commercial company, i.e., authorized private individuals, sole proprietorships, self-employed professionals, individual agricultural producers, and associations/foundations.
+BT Microfinantare is the largest microfinance company in Romania, working with over 18,300 small businesses across over 400 types of activity in 3,500 municipalities, to support and develop the daily activity, purchase of goods, payment of suppliers, investments in work points and / or opening new ones, the purchase of machines/ equipment, etc. In 2023, over 8,500 micro-companies received financing from BT Microfinantare.